Chun-Yang/leetcode/README.md

   - iterative:
     - preorder: a stack
     - inorder: a stack + cur
+    - postorder: reverse preorder
-    - postorder: two stacks (like preorder, but from one stack to another)
+      outdated: two stacks (like preorder, but from one stack to another)
 120. Triangle
   - For un-symmatric structure, we can try to do things from another end
 121. Best Time to Buy and Sell Stock